foundry-rs/book/src/forge/testing.md

 }
 ```

-For more information on property based tests, go [to the corresponding section on the Testing section](../testing/fuzz-testing.md).
+For more information on property based tests, go [to the fuzz testing page on the Testing section](../testing/fuzz-testing.md).

 ## Stateful Fuzz Tests

 Stateful fuzz tests (also commonly called Invariant Tests in the community) are a really useful form of advanced testing available on Foundry.
 They allow for a set of invariant expressions to be tested against randomized sequences of pre-defined function calls from pre-defined contracts.
 After each function call is performed, all defined invariants are asserted.

-For more information on stateful fuzz tests, go [to the corresponding section on the Testing section](../testing/invariant-testing.md).
+For more information on stateful fuzz tests, go [to the stateful fuzz testing page on the Testing section](../testing/invariant-testing.md).

 ## Cheatcodes